rnapier/cocoaphony-blog/source/_posts/2013-12-27-brute-forcing-passwords.markdown

 To work this out, we really just need to know three things:

 * How many passwords exist for a given length?
-* How many passwords can we guess per time unit?
+* How much effort (resources x time) does it take to guess a password?
-* How long a time unit do we consider "infeasible?"
+* How much attacker effort do we consider "feasible?"

+### How many passwords exist for a given lenth?

 The number of passwords for a given length depends on the number of different characters we allow in a password.
 On common English keyboards, you can easily